xeolabs/xeometry-guide/README.md

+---
+description: Welcome to the xeometry glTF model viewing API for WebGL
+---

 # xeometry

 **xeometry** is an open source \(MIT\) JavaScript library from [@xeographics](https://twitter.com/xeographics) for viewing and interacting with 3D glTF models on WebGL.